 and total

-of the component class.
+hook of the component class.

 And that's all about it.
-Fire up your own server and change the url in the uploader service to your upload API
+Fire up your own server and change the URL in the uploader service to your upload API

 endpoint.